aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 We custom-design our ortho-K lenses with cutting-edge software program [EyeSpace](http://www.eyespace.com.au/) by Innovatus Technology.
 This gives us the highest levels of accuracy for the greatest chance of success when fitting your lenses.
 Our bespoke designs can correct high astigmatism, presbyopia and post-LASIK (refractive surgery) with residual myopia or irregular treatment areas.
 If you want to find out more about ortho-K for your eyes, please [book an appointment with us](/contact).

 ![](/uploads/myopic-ok-lens.jpg)

-CAPTION: A well-fitting myopic ortho-K lens
+_A well-fitting myopic ortho-K lens_

 #### Lens design